 Coverage is broadly based, includes social sciences and humanities, and non-journal based literature.
 It is freely accessible, but the scope is unknown.

-Provides a persistent digital identifier.
-Through integration in key research workflows, such as manuscript and grant submission, ORCID supports automated linkages between researchers and their professional activities.
+Provides a persistent digital identifier that offers researchers a solution to disambiguation issues.
+Through integration in key research workflows such as manuscript and grant submission, supports automated linkages between you and your professional activities.

 Journal Level Metrics

-Identifies top ranked journals by subject.
-JCR provides journal level metrics.
+Identifies top ranked journals by subject; the database is used to provide journal level metrics.
 Includes: Impact Factor, 5- year Impact Factor, Cited Half Life, Immediacy Factor, Eigenfactor and Article Influence Scores.
 Only journals indexed in the Web of Science Core Collection are assigned an impact factor.

 This freely available site provides another measure of journal impact.
-Includes both sciences and social sciences journals.
+Includes both sciences and social sciences journals, relies on 5 year citation data, and removes self cites.

 Provides both h5-index and h5-median, for top 100 journals by different disciplines and language of publication.